MilesLitteral/wraylib3d/README.md

-            read into lists of GLTFs then the GLTFs are loaded and read into OpenGL Buffers, at a later point in Development the Rendering Pipeline will be backend agnostic and the Buffers will instead be a kind of Intermediate Representation (IR), expanding on LambdaCube-IR and probably LambdaCube-Compiler Related Projects: LambdaCube-Vulkan, LambdaCube-Metal, LambdaCube-XR, LambdaCube-GL (The Backends)
+            read into lists of GLTFs then the GLTFs are loaded and read into OpenGL Buffers, at a later point in Development the Rendering Pipeline will be backend agnostic and the Buffers will instead be a kind of Intermediate Representation (IR), expanding on LambdaCube-IR and probably LambdaCube-Compiler

+            There was a time that I entertained creating a LambdaCube-DX for DirectX but I instead decided Vulkan would maximize platform support and save time, additionally, Vulkan can use native D311 and D312.dll where as it CANNOT do native Metal rendering (it can only communicate with metal-api which creates a bottleneck in Vulkan) thus LambdaCube-Metal is somewhat necessitated by comparison Related Projects: LambdaCube-Vulkan, LambdaCube-Metal, LambdaCube-XR, LambdaCube-GL (The Backends)

             There's also a desire to upgrade LambdaCube-IR to use GraphQL as a querying language rather than JSON as it's currently using as GraphQL is incredibly flexible